elifesciences/tech-team/adr/0011-python-application-deployment.md

 Project authors will have a reproducible environment much closer to production and much less unwieldy than a Vagrant virtual machine.

-Project releases have a reference environment that non-eLife parties can use (that doesn't require heavy dependencies like Builder and Vagrant).

 Project authors (hopefully) feel more agency over how their code is used in production.